RageBill/VR-FlyingPlatform/README.md

 # VR-FlyingPlatform

-A simple VR game made with Unity3D.
+A simple VR game made with Unity3D for phones.

 You are standing on a flying platform, and you can tap the screen to start/stop moving the platform.